secondsight/secondsight-hardware/README.md

    * lens\_front\_height(lens) - distance from rim to the front of the lens
    * lens\_thickness(lens) - overall thickness of the lens
    * lens\_back\_height(lens) - distance from the rim to the back of the lens

+### polybody.scad

+The visor body is designed around a ten-sided polyhedron.
+Some of the parameters and code for this polyhedron are needed in multiple files.
+Separating the code into this file makes it easier to reuse.

 ### user\_params.scad